Yash7426/SuperSonic/README.md

 These repositories contain the AI-driven arbitrage models, smart contract implementations, and backend infrastructure powering **SuperSonic**. 🚀

-> *Note: Add or remove contributors as needed.*

 ---

-Feel free to [submit an issue](https://github.com/YourOrg/YourRepo/issues) or [contact us](mailto:YourEmail@example.com) for feature requests or questions.
+Feel free to [submit an issue](https://github.com/Yash7426/SuperSonic/issues) or [contact us](yashkudnar519@gmail.com) for feature requests or questions.
 We hope SuperSonic empowers you to capture profitable arbitrage opportunities with ease and efficiency.
 Happy trading!